datasheppard/Unit-3-Sprint-2/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  It is considered a 1 to many relationship.
+Employes aare indevidualized by their ID.
+  Since the employee can have multiply territories, it is categorized as such.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  MogoDB is for heavy calling like a social network or cloud.
+Mongo DB would not be good in a situation loike wiring money where an ACID would be appropreate.

 - What is "NewSQL", and what is it trying to achieve?

+larger scalability at lower feature developement costs

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this